-The prophecy of the fixth Vial, Rev. xvi.
-12-16. if we take it in its connection with the other Vials, and confider those providential events, by which the preceding Vials have manifestly been fulfilled, I humbly conceive, affords just ground for such a hope.
+The prophecy of the 6th vial, Rev. xvi.
+12.....16, if we take it in its connexion with the other vials, and consider those providential events, by which the preceding vials have manifestly been fulfilled, I humbly conceive, affords just ground for such a hope.